 Temperament and Behavior

-Amrit Mahal cattle are known for their intelligence and alert nature, which historically made them suitable for defense purposes.
+People recognize Amrit Mahal cattle for their intelligence and alert nature, traits that historically made them suitable for defense purposes.
 While they are hardworking animals, they can sometimes exhibit an aggressive temperament, especially the bulls.
 However, they respond well to consistent training and develop a strong bond with their handlers when treated respectfully.

 Their spirited temperament is part of what makes them reliable work animals.
 Unlike some other breeds, Amrit Mahal cows have a remarkable ability to work tirelessly, adapting to long hours of labor without showing signs of exhaustion.
 This endurance makes them highly beneficial for farmers who rely on manual labor and traditional farming methods.